TR-Sudo/ChatGPT_DiscordBot/README.md

 # To Use
 !help returns
 ```
-To use this PromptBot, simply type
+To use this ChatGPTBot, simply type
 '!prompt' (followed by the request)

 For example